 What Kids Need: Parents to Keep Track

 You have one child at this high school, and I have 700 to track.
-Kids need parents to track them to check on them to find out if something doesn’t sound right.
+Kids need parents to track them and check on them to find out if something sounds right.
 By following up on what kids say, what they do, and by paying attention to those automated calls, the kids know that they aren’t likely to get away with something for long, if at all.
-With all the availability of online, attendance, discipline, grade books, homework sites and the like, it just takes a parent to make an interest in their child enough to take the time to be sure they are doing their best.
+With all the availability of online, attendance, discipline, grade books, homework sites, and the like, it just takes a parent to make an interest in their child enough to take the time to be sure they are doing their best.

-Kids can quickly sink into the default mode of not trying, or just giving up, and then a parent is surprised when grades come out.
-You shouldn’t be surprised; there isn’t any reason for it.
-Now think of all the time that you have put into your child, all the decisions, all the teaching, and of course, all the money.
+Kids can quickly sink into the default mode of not trying or just giving up, and then a parent is surprised when grades come out.
+It would be best if you weren’t surprised; there isn’t any reason for it.
+Consider all the time you have put into your child, all the decisions, all the teaching, and of course, all the money.
 Now isn’t the time to relax and get tired.
 No doubt that being a parent is difficult.
 It takes time, effort, and consistency, for sure.

 Yours for Better Parenting,